elgerpus/DeCP-Live/README.md

 ## Getting Started

-In order to run DeCP and DeCP Live on your own machine, you will need to follow the setup guide specified in the [INSTALL.md](INSTALL.md) file.
+In order to run DeCP and DeCP-Live on your own machine, you will need to either install it on your own machine (follow the setup guide specified in the [INSTALL.md](INSTALL.md) file) or download the pre-installed and ready-to-go [virtual machine](http://link.to.vm).

 ## Syntax